How to Drain a Pool

 A well-maintained swimming pool rarely needs to be drained of its water.
 Whether you initially filled the pool with treated municipal water or from a water truck, that water came at a high cost.
 So, a better option than draining your pool is to zealously protect your pool's water quality and the physical condition of the swimming pool itself.
 Still, there are a few reasons why you may need to drain the pool:

-- Pool Maintenance: When the inner surface of the pool needs to be resurfaced or cracks repaired, you have no other option than to remove the water from the pool and let it completely dry before the repairs.
+- Pool Maintenance: When the inner surface of the pool needs to be resurfaced, cracks repaired, or painted, you have no other option than to remove the water from the pool and let it completely dry before the repairs.

 - Long-Term Pool Closure: Swimming pools should remain full of water through all seasons.
 But sometimes, pool dormancy extends so long that it makes more sense to drain the pool than to keep it maintained.